How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

-\textbf{Schema settings.} In each dataset, we consider both \textit{schema-agnostic} and \textit{schema-based settings}.
-The former takes into account the content of all attributes, regardless of their attribute names, while the latter focuses on the values of the most suitable attribute in terms of coverage and distinctiveness.
-We define \textit{coverage} of attribute $a$ as the portion of entities that contain a non-empty value for $a$, while \textit{distinctiveness} expresses the portion of different values among these entities (e.g., an attribute like year for publications or movies has very low distinctiveness in contrast to their titles).
-Based on these criteria, we selected the attributes at the bottom of Table \ref{tb:ccerDatasets} for the schema-based settings.

-The actual coverage of these attributes per dataset is reported in Figure \ref{fig:schemaSettings}(a) along with their \textit{groundtruth coverage}, i.e., the portion of duplicate profiles that have at least one non-empty value for the respective attribute.
-We observe that for half the datasets ($D_2$-$D_4$, $D_8$, $D_9$), the selected attribute has perfect (groundtruth) coverage.
-In $D_5$-$D_7$, though, the overall coverage fluctuates between 55\% and 75\%, dropping to 30\%-53\% for duplicates, even though we have selected the most frequent attribute in each case.
-For these datasets, no filtering technique can satisfy the target recall specified in Section \ref{sec:prelim}.
-As a result, we exclude the schema-based settings of $D_5$-$D_7$ from our analysis.
-The same applies to $D_{10}$, even though the inadequate coverage pertains only to one of its constituent datasets.
-An interesting exception is $D_1$, where the selected attribute covers just 2/3 of all profiles, but all of duplicate ones.

-Note that the low coverage for distinctive attributes like ``Name'' and ``Title'' does not mean that there are entities missing the corresponding values.
-In most cases, these values are misplaced, being associated with a different attribute, due to extraction errors or other forms of noise \cite{DBLP:journals/pvldb/Thirumuruganathan21,DBLP:conf/sigmod/MudgalLRDPKDAR18}.
-The schema-agnostic settings inherently tackle this form of noise, unlike the schema-based ones.

-For the datasets that have both settings, it is worth comparing their computational cost in terms of \textit{vocabulary size} (i.e., total number of distinct tokens) and \textit{overall character length} (i.e., total number of characters).
-These measures appear in Figures \ref{fig:schemaSettings}(b) and (c), respectively.
-In each case, we also consider the values of these measures after \textit{cleaning}, i.e., after removing the stop-words and stemming all tokens, as required by the workflow in Figure \ref{fig:nnWorkflow}.
-We used \texttt{nltk} \cite{bird2009natural} for this purpose.

-We observe that on average, the schema-based settings reduce the vocabulary size and the character length by 66.0\% and 67.7\%, respectively.
-The reason is that in most cases, the schema-agnostic settings include 3-4 name-value pairs, on average, as indicated in Table \ref{tb:ccerDatasets} (av. profile).
-The more attributes and the more name value (n-v) pairs a dataset includes, the larger is the difference between the two settings.
-Cleaning further reduces the vocabulary size by 11.9\% and the character length by 13.5\%, on average.
-As a result,\textit{ the schema-based settings are expected to significantly reduce the run-time of filtering methods, especially when combined with cleaning}.

-\textbf{Baseline methods.} To highlight the impact of fine-tuning, our analysis includes at least one baseline per type of methods that requires no parameter configuration.
-Instead, it employs default parameters that are common across all datasets.
+\textbf{Baseline methods.} To highlight the impact of fine-tuning, our analysis includes two baseline methods per type that require no parameter configuration.
+Instead, they employ default parameters that are common across all datasets.

-In more detail, we consider two baseline blocking workflows:
+In fact, we consider two baseline blocking workflows: